The Power of Linear Search Algorithm

 Algorithm

-Step 3: If the value is found then return the index of the value.
+Step 3: If the current element is equal to the target element, then return the index of the current element.

-Step 5: Repeat steps 2 to 4 until the counter variable is less than the length of the array.
+Step 5: Repeat steps 2 to 4 until the target element is found or the end of the list is reached.

-Step 6: If the value is not found then return -1.
+Step 6: If the target element is not found, then return -1.

 Pseudocode